eProsima/vulcanexus/docs/rst/tutorials/tools/shapes_demo/shapes_demo.rst

 Tutorials
 ---------

-This tutorials present step-by-step instructions to test the funcionality provided by ROS 2 Shapes demo.
+This tutorials present step-by-step instructions to test the functionalities provided by ROS 2 Shapes demo.

 Discovery and basic connectivity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^